jody/github-workflow-activity/activity.md

 ## Form teams

-Form a of 2 or 3 person team.
+Form a 2 or 3 person team.
 It's better to work with someone who is using the same operating system as you.

 Each team member will sometimes be a maintainer and sometimes a contributor.
 Rotate roles as necessary to ensure everyone in your team gets a chance to experience each role.